khanld/speechenhancement/README.md

 1. First, download the model checkpoints from this [link](https://drive.google.com/drive/folders/1ELE8qiGuIrTbU6Kj6Ljhv4v7WZho-CCJ?usp=sharing)
 2. Move the downloaded folder to the root directory and rename it as "checkpoints" ![alt text](images/project_structure.jpg)
-3. Set up environments with either Docker or Manually
+3. Set up environment with either Docker or Manually

 ### Docker